runmachine-io/runmachine/cmd/runm-metadata/docs/data_layout.md

     runm.machine -> serialized ObjectType Protobuffer message
     runm.provider -> serialized ObjectType Protobuffer message
     runm.provider_group -> serialized ObjectType Protobuffer message
+  objects/
+    by-uuid/
+      54b8d8d7e24c43799bbf70c16e921e52 -> serialized Object protobuffer message
+      60b53edd16764f6abc081ddb0a73e69c -> serialized Object protobuffer message
+      3bf3e700f11b4a7cb99244c554b3a856 -> serialized Object protobuffer message
   partitions/
     by-name/
       us-east.example.com -> d3873f99a21f45f5bce156c1f8b84b03
       us-west.example.com -> d79706e01fbd4e48aae89209061cdb71
     by-uuid/
-      d3873f99a21f45f5bce156c1f8b84b03
-      d79706e01fbd4e48aae89209061cdb71
+      d3873f99a21f45f5bce156c1f8b84b03 -> serialized Partition protobuffer message
+      d79706e01fbd4e48aae89209061cdb71 -> serialized Partition protobuffer message
 ```

-Above, you can see that `$ROOT` has two key namespaces, one called
+Above, you can see that `$ROOT` has three key namespaces, one called
-`object-types` and another called `partitions`.
+`object-types/`, one called `objects/by-uuid/` and another called `partitions/`.

-The `$ROOT/object-types` key namespace has a set of [valued keys](#Valued keys)
+The `$ROOT/object-types/` key namespace has a set of [valued keys](#Valued keys)
 describing the object types known to the system.

+The `$ROOT/objects/by-uuid/` key namespace has a set of valued keys describing
+the objects known to the system.

+The valued keys in the `$ROOT/objects/by-uuid/` key namespace have the UUID of
+the object as the key and a serialized Google Protobuffer message of the
+[Object](../../../proto/defs/object.proto) itself as the value.

+**NOTE**: Having the serialized Object protobuffer message as the value of the
+`$ROOT/objects/by-uuid/` key namespace's valued keys allows the `runm-metadata`
+service to answer queries like "get me the tags on this object" with an
+efficient single key fetch operation.

 The `$ROOT/partitions/` key namespace has two key namespaces below it, called
 `by-name` and `by-uuid`.